zdellaert/ZD_Putnam_Lab_Notebook/_posts/2025-04-29-Pocillopora-HMW-Genome.md

 |             |                    |                    |                       |                       | Total DNA extracted (ug) | 1.8                     |

 Result: pretty low compared to Maggie's [results](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/pacuta-HMW/), but also not compltetely a failure!

+## Next steps: Try Genomic Tip again with more tissue?
+Check tapestation quality of HMW DNA?

+- If we do more than just one more extraction, we will need more wide-bore tips.
+Also, we may need more RNAse A.